Your newly created Power-Up can be started in a number of ways:

 /dist folder to your provider.

-Once you have got your Power-Up available on the internet over a
+Once the Power-Up is available on the internet over a

-https address, you simply need to update the Connector URL in Trello and add it to a Board to see your project live:
+https address, you simply need to update the Connector URL in Trello before you can add it to a Trello Board.